CHRISTIAENSLouis/geospatialanalysis/source/What we did.rst

 From the moment we compile the code, a sequence of operations starts.
 Here is a summary of the how the code flows :

 * 1) The user is asked to define roughly the area he is interested in (For example, the name of the country)
-* 2) Since flinn engdahl regions are not used by most of the people, a dropdown list (as shown below) appears to help the user selecting the areas he wants to display
+* 2) Since flinn engdahl regions are not used by most of the people, a drop down list (as shown below) appears to help the user selecting the areas he wants to display
-* 3) After closing the dropdownlist window, the user chooses if he wants to add more areas to his selection
+* 3) After closing the drop downlist window, the user chooses if he wants to add more areas to his selection
 * 4) When the selection phase is over, the data is retrieved from RSS feeds
 * 5) Finally, the code use the data to create the map